Las Vegas, US

 Ten cab companies operate from the airport.
 Expect to queue during peak times, but don’t worry, queues typically move quite quickly.
 Journey time to downtown Las Vegas is around 20 minutes.

 Location: Terminal 1, outside baggage claim, exits 1-4 and Terminal 3, Level 0

-Skip the 108 or 109 local buses, take the Westcliff Airport Express (WAX) bus - it'll get you there quicker.
-Buses leave once every 30 minutes during peak times, and every hour at off-peak times from around 05:45-11:45.
+Skip the 108 or 109 local buses, take the Westcliff Airport Express (WAX) bus – it'll get you there quicker.
+Buses are run by the Regional Transport Commision of Southern Nevada (RTC), and leave once every 30 minutes during peak times, and every hour at off-peak times from around 05:45-11:45.
 Journey time is around 10 minutes to the strip (Tropicana Avenue and Las Vegas Boulevard) and 30 minutes to downtown Las Vegas.